michaelharms6010/be-zeitpages/README.md

 ## Public endpoints

 Some Zecpages JSON API endpoints public and reachable via HTTP request.
-Great way for ppl who don't want to play around with browsers and client-side javascripts to grab ZECpages' data.
+Great way for ppl who don't want to play around with browsers and client-side scripts to grab ZECpages' data.

 **Base URL:** `https://be.zecpages.com`